Check out 7 gluten free friendly fast food places, links to allergy menus are included!

 Upon going gluten-free, eating out can become a nightmare.
 It can be like playing Russian Roulette.
 Unless the place is 100% gluten-free, you are never going to be 100% sure that what you are eating does not have traces of gluten.
 No matter how hard you try to plan ahead, and bring your own lunch, it is going to happen.
 One day, you are going to be out running errands, and all of a sudden it is lunch time.
 You need to pick up something, but you really don’t have time to sit down.
 I’m going to be honest with you.
 There really are not a whole lot of choices.
 No one has come up with a gluten-free fast food restaurant….yet.
-Don’t dismay, there may not be a lot of choices, but I have found a few where you can pick up a safe meal without it taking a lot of time.Eating out with Celiac disease can be like playing Russian Roulette.
+Don’t dismay, there may not be a lot of choices, but I have found a few where you can pick up a gluten free friendly fast food meal without it taking a lot of time.Eating out with Celiac disease can be like playing Russian Roulette.
 Click To Tweet

 Before we get into our list, just a few tips.